vladgohn/ClickSave/README.md

 ![ClickSave Icon](icon128.png)
-# ClickSave
+# ClickSave!

-ClickSave is a Chrome extension that allows you to easily save images from web pages with a simple click, now enhanced with the Alt key functionality.
+ClickSave is a Chrome extension that allows you to easily save images from web pages with a simple click.
+**New feature: Use the `Alt`  key for quick saving!**

 ## How to Use

-After installing the extension, navigate to any web page.
-Hold the Alt key and click on an image you wish to save.
-If the element is savable, the extension will automatically open it in a new browser tab, where you can right-click to save it to your computer.
+After installing the extension, navigate to any web page. **To save an image, hold the `Alt` key and click on the image you wish to save.** If the element is savable, the extension will automatically open it in a new browser tab, where you can right-click to save it to your computer.

 ## Installation